-“We plan for expansion across our global business, whilst growing the Cell and Gene Therapy teams in each of our centres of excellence.
+“We plan for expansion across our global business, whilst growing the Cell and Gene Therapy teams in each of our centers of excellence.
 We are committed to further developing our teams and working with our trusted partners across the globe.

-“Technology and visibility remain key areas of focus and we will continue to progress our offering – utilising advanced 5G tracking whilst closely monitoring other technologies and packaging solutions across all temperatures in the cold chain.
+“Technology and visibility remain key areas of focus and we will continue to progress our offering – utilizing advanced 5G tracking whilst closely monitoring other technologies and packaging solutions across all temperatures in the cold chain.
 We will continue to work closely with our customers to ensure we provide them with the most efficient supply chain solutions as we move into 2023 and beyond.”

 Global life science logistics specialist